CygnusX-26/blog/docs/Tutorials/klodd.md

 2. Add the Traefik Helm repository: `helm repo add traefik https://traefik.github.io/charts`
 3. Deploy Traefik: `helm install traefik traefik/traefik`

+{: .note }
-**Note:** If you wish to restart Traefik, you can run `helm uninstall traefik` to stop the service, and then `helm install traefik traefik/traefik`.
+If you wish to restart Traefik, you can run `helm uninstall traefik` to stop the service, and then `helm install traefik traefik/traefik`.

 <!-- A domain and corresponding wildcard TLS certificate are required.
 Klodd will serve individual instances on subdomains of this domain.
 You are responsible for properly configuring a wildcard DNS record to point these subdomains at your cluster.
 Ensure that TLS is properly configured in Traefik as well. -->